 What Construction Workers Should Know About the Scaffold Law in New York

-The construction industry is the most dangerous industry in the United States today with falls being the leading cause of death in on-the-job accidents.
-And the State of New York has taken the safety of construction workers very seriously by instating labor laws such as New York Statute 240(1), otherwise known as New York’s “scaffold law.”
-If you are not sure if the scaffold law applies to you, or if you’ve been hurt on the job, call top-rated NY personal injury attorney Keetick Sanchez today at (646) 701-7990.
+The construction industry is the most dangerous industry in the United States today, with falls being the leading cause of death in on-the-job accidents.
+A scaffolding accident is a particularly common accident on a construction site, highlighting the need for rigorous safety measures.
+The State of New York has taken the safety of construction workers very seriously by instating labor laws such as New York Labor Law 240, otherwise known as New York’s ‘Scaffold Law.’
+Crucially, this law allows injured workers to seek compensation if these regulations are not strictly followed, making it a vital piece of legislation for promoting safety and accountability on construction sites.

 The scaffold law makes owners and contractors responsible for ensuring the safety of any workers who must perform jobs where there are gravity-related dangers and the risk of falling.
 If the owner, contractor, or agent is not in compliance and a worker suffers an injury, that worker has the right to sue those parties for damages.